-- 1. In MindMeister, right-click on a node and choose Copy As > Text then select the text outline that appears in the popup dialog then Edit > Copy that into the clipboard. - 2.
-In Curio, use the Edit > Paste As > Mind Map or Edit > Paste As > List to paste in a new mind map or list, respectively.
+- 1. In MindMeister, right-click on a node and choose the Copy As > Text menu item then select the text outline that appears in the popup dialog then use the Edit > Copy menu item to copy it into the clipboard. - 2.
+In Curio, use the the Edit > Paste As > Mind Map or Edit > Paste As > List menu item to paste in a new mind map or list, respectively.
 Note that you can select a node in an existing collection and use this same technique to paste the outline as a new branch.